dart-archive/www.dartlang.org/src/site/articles/native-extensions-for-standalone-dart-vm/index.markdown

   SendPort _newServicePort() native "RandomArray_ServicePort";
 }
-{% endpretty_code %}
+{% endhighlight %}

 ###Conclusion and further resources

-You’ve seen both synchronous and asynchronous native extensions.
-We hope that you’ll use these tools to provide access to existing C and C++ libraries, thereby adding useful new capabilities to the standalone Dart VM.
-We recommend using asynchronous extensions rather than synchronous extensions, because asynchronous extensions don’t block the main Dart thread and can be simpler to implement.
+You've seen both synchronous and asynchronous native extensions.
+We hope that you'll use these tools to provide access to existing C and C++ libraries, thereby adding useful new capabilities to the standalone Dart VM.
+We recommend using asynchronous extensions rather than synchronous extensions, because asynchronous extensions don't block the main Dart thread and can be simpler to implement.
 The built-in Dart I/O libraries are built around asynchronous calls to achieve high, non-blocking throughput.
 Extensions should have the same performance goals.

 ##Appendix: Compiling and linking extensions